 Mathematics, in modern or we take in ancient times plays an eminently important role in each and every circle of one’s life.
-People often misconcept the role of Mathematics in Finance and do not give it major importance.
-But, if we see to it, Mathematics and its principles have a lot to do with Finance and in Financial Markets.
+People often misconception the role of Mathematics in Finance and do not give it major importance.
+But, if we see at it, Mathematics and its principles have a lot to do with Finance and Financial Markets.

 In the end, the fact concludes with the end result that mathematics has a lot to do with the financial markets.
-Without application of mathematics and its principles, it would be rather impossible for everyone to interpret results regarding the financial markets and its systems.
+Without the application of mathematics and its principles, it would be rather impossible for everyone to interpret results regarding the financial markets and their systems.

 Advt: Worried about The UK GCSE Maths Exam?
 Check out this legendary video course which can help you pass this exam as a cakewalk.